ECCC-MSC/open-data/docs/msc-data/nwp_wcps/readme_wcps_nemo-datamart_en.md

 * __HH__ : Model run start, in UTC [00, 06, 12, 18]
 * __hhh__ : Forecast hour [001, ..., 084]

-A 30 day history is kept in this directory.

 ## Technical specification of the grid

 ![Image of the WCPS-NEMO domain](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_wcps/grille_wcps_nemo.png)